 Burundi

 Burundi, officially the Republic of Burundi, borders Rwanda to the north, the Democratic Republic of Congo to the west, and Tanzania to the south and east.
-It is located in the geographic region of the Great Lakes.
+It is located in the Great Lakes geographic region and is a landlocked state.
 Since 1966 the country has been a presidential republic and the current head of state is the president of the republic Évariste Ndayishimiye.
-Burundi is the second most densely populated country in Africa with around 470 inhabitants per square kilometer.
+Burundi is the second most densely populated country in Africa with approximately 470 inhabitants per square kilometre.

 The Italian contribution